Still No Jury in Retrial of Former Ohio Campus Cop

 No electronics will be allowed inside the courtroom, whose audience will include just five members of the media chosen by a daily lottery.

-Reporters also sought access to the questionnaire completed by prospective jurors, but Ghiz has yet to decide whether she will release the form.
+Reporters also sought access to the questionnaires completed by prospective jurors, but Ghiz has yet to decide whether she will release the forms.

 The judge was served with a lawsuit filed by local media outlets during voir dire proceedings on Friday.
 The suit, filed in Ohio’s First District Court of Appeals, seeks the release of the questionnaires as well as the complete removal of all restrictions placed on the media.